serverfarmer/cloudfarmer/README.md

-Cloud Farmer is a set of simple tools to deploy Server Farmer on new cloud instance in unattended mode (without user interaction during the whole setup).

-It supports:
+Cloud Farmer is a multi-cloud server deployment tool, based on Server Farmer.
+It allows full lifecycle, fully automatic management of Linux-based cloud instances, supporting all important cloud computing vendors:

+- Alibaba Cloud
-- Amazon EC2
+- Amazon Web Services
 - Beyond e24cloud.com
-- Google Compute Engine
+- Google Cloud Platform
+- Hetzner Cloud
 - Microsoft Azure
 - Rackspace Cloud
 - any cloud service based on OpenStack (including public, private and hybrid clouds)

-All supported providers are well tested with Ubuntu 14.04 LTS and 16.04 LTS, and also are expected to work without major problems with any recent Debian or Ubuntu version).
+All supported providers are well tested with Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS, and also are expected to work without major problems with any recent Debian or Ubuntu version).

 ## Example usage